department-of-veterans-affairs/notification-api/README.md

 ### Creating database migrations

-Running `flask db migrate` on the container ci_app_1 errors because the files in the migrations folder are read-only.
+Running `flask db migrate` on the container ci_app_1 errors because the files in the migrations folder are read-only. `ci/docker-compose-local-migrate.yml` is only for generating a new migration (flask db migrate) because it mounts the repo read/write.

 Follow this procedure to create a database migration using Flask:

 1. Ensure all containers are stopped and that the notification_api image has been built
 2. Run migrations at least once e.g. `docker compose -f ci/docker-compose-local.yml up` and stop any running containers.
 3. Run `docker compose -f ci/docker-compose-local-migrate.yml up`.
 This creates the container ci_app_migrate with your local notification-api directory mounted in read-write mode.
 The container runs `flask db migrate` and exits.
 4. Press Ctrl-C to stop the containers, and identify the new file in `migrations/versions/`.
+5. Once the new migration is ready, restarting the app will run the upgrade migration, (e.g. `docker compose -f ci/docker-compose-local.yml up`)

+See current migration: `docker compose -f ci/docker-compose-local.yml run --rm migrations flask db current` Rollback migration: `docker compose -f ci/docker-compose-local.yml run --rm migrations flask db downgrade -- -1`

 ### Unit testing
 See the [tests README.md](tests/README.md) for information.